 Do not include rigid plastic containers, lids, bread tags, straws, balloons, compostable or biodegradable plastics.

 Step 1: Fill the orange bag with your soft plastic packaging and when it’s full like a pillow, tie it securely closed.

 Step 2: Put the full bag in your recycling bin (yellow lid) on your collection day.

 Remember, only use Council-supplied orange bags for the soft plastics and it must be bagged, not loose.

-Orange bags can be purchased from Romsey transfer station or Romsey Hub Customer service centre at $3 per 10 bags if you run out of bags and wish to continue the trial.
-Alternatively, you can continue to take large and excess soft plastic to the local transfer station for free or take to participating supermarket drop off locations.
+If you run out of orange bags but wish to continue the trial, bags can be purchased from Romsey resource recovery facility or Romsey Hub Customer service centre at $3 per 10 bags.
+Alternatively, you can continue to take large and excess soft plastic to a local resource recovery facility for free or to participating supermarket drop off locations.

 In February 2023, Council and the AFGC invited Romsey residents and business owners to complete a satisfaction survey (closed 31 March).